edwarddoyle/CI-MS1-KCC/README.md

 ### Open issues

 Some open issues in regards to ARIA and a11y are present throughout the site.
 I aim to have these issues fixed once my knowledge and skills improve.
-Screenshots of test results are available [here](assets/docs/tests.pdf)
+Screenshots of test results are available [here](assets/docs/tests.pdf).
+The submit on the contact form also does not work.
+This will be added once the backend for the site is coded.

 [Back to Top](<#table-of-contents>)